-Juniors and Seniors: Juniors and seniors are not required to live on campus and will be housed on a space-available basis only.
-Given recent enrollment trends, on-campus housing for juniors and seniors will continue to be very limited.
-The same requirements regarding carrying a board plan as those listed above will apply.
+Juniors and Seniors:

+Juniors and seniors are not required to live on campus and will be housed on a space-available basis only.
+The amount of available space for juniors and seniors will depend on the College's enrollment goals and the remaining number of beds after all those falling under the housing requirement have been accounted for.
+All students living on campus must carry a board plan unless they live in a Living Learning Housing Unit.